dan-arnaiz/MDG-SMS/readme.md

 # MDG-SMS

-<p>dan-arnaiz/MDG-SMS</p>

-<p>MDG-SMS</p>

-Scholarship Management System for the Center for Scholarships and Financial Assistance at Mapúa Malayan Colleges Mindanao
+Scholarship Management System for the Center for Scholarships and Financial Assistance at Mapúa Malayan Colleges Mindanao.

 <p>dan-arnaiz</p>
+<p>george-bustamante</p>
+<p>martin-bondoc</p>